-Considering the difficulties that the iFixit team had opening the handset, repairing the Galaxy S9+ might end up costing a pretty penny.
-Plenty of glue was used to keep a watertight bond, and inside, the Galaxy S9+ looks quite similar to last year’s model.
+It will cost a bit much to repair the Galaxy S9+ as the iFixit team did some improvements with the handset.
+The manufacturers have used plenty of glue to keep a watertight bond.
+Additionally, the Galaxy S9+ looks quite similar to last year’s model.
 There are changes, of course, besides a bump in specs.
-Even though there is a dual camera setup on the back this year, the cameras are really one part of a single PCB and a single connector.
-Speaking of the rear cameras, the variable aperture that allows users to switch between f/1.5 and f/2.4 on one sensor works with a couple of rotating rings that click into place when an aperture is set.
+Even though there is a dual-camera setup on the back this year, the cameras are really one part of a single PCB and a single connector.
+Speaking of the rear cameras, the variable aperture that allows users to switch between f/1.5 and f/2.4 on one sensor works with a couple of rotating rings.
+And this feature lets us click into place when an aperture is set.

-Since iFixit gives it a repairability score of 4 out of 10 based on this fact it might be possible to change the battery although it would be hard to do.
-Many components are modular and can be replaced by the owner, although to remove the display one must remove the glass rear panel while trying to fight the adhesive used to manufacture the handset.
+iFixit gives it a repairability score of 4 out of 10.
+Based on this fact it might be possible to change the battery although it is hard to do.
+Many components are modular.
+The user can easily replace it.
+Although to remove the display one must remove the glass rear panel.
+However, it will be difficult to do it as well.